Sign Up for our Email Inventory Updates

 Evan Lobel

-One-of-a-kind Abstract Expressionist figural painting “Embrace” in patinated bronze and pewter with colorful hand-painted enamels by Philip & Kelvin LaVerne, American 1970s (signed “Philip + Kelvin LaVerne” on bottom right corner).
-This masterwork incorporates a recessed frame which itself is a work of art.
-Both Philip and Kelvin LaVerne were highly skilled artists and did unique paintings and works of art.
+Abstract Expressionist figural painting “Embrace” in patinated and engraved bronze and pewter with colorful hand-painted enamels by Philip & Kelvin LaVerne, American 1970s (signed “Philip + Kelvin LaVerne” on bottom right corner).
+This beautiful work incorporates a sculptured frame.
+Both Philip and Kelvin LaVerne were highly skilled artists and created unique paintings and works of art.
 This stunning work showcases their unique and superb talents.

 W: 43 inches